 Extra taco meat can be frozen or kept in the fridge for several days and reheated in a small pan or in the microwave.
 This meat can also be used for burritos, beef enchiladas, lettuce wraps, or taco salad.

-Obviously you need to use low-carb tortillas like the ones I used if you're making these tacos for the South Beach Diet or another type of low-carb diet.
-Also check the tomato salsa and salsa verde and buy the brand with the least amount of sugar if you're wanting this to be a carb-conscious meal.
+Obviously you need to use low-carb tortillas like the ones I used if you're making these tacos for the any type of low-carb diet or the South Beach Diet Also check the tomato salsa and salsa verde and buy the brand with the least amount of sugar if you're wanting this to be a carb-conscious meal.
 (Some salsa has a lot of added sugar.)
 These tacos are phase two or three for South Beach if made with tortillas, but for a Phase One, gluten-free, or Paleo option, this beef would be delicious inside lettuce wraps.

 Find More Recipes Like This One: